Path: content/Tips/Linux/default.md

 Using find

-are a useful optimisation, saves running '-exec '{}' ls -la \;'
+The options -delete and -ls are a useful optimisation, saves running '-exec '{}' ls -la \;' and is

 also a lot faster as it doesn't have to spawn an extra process per file.